 The tentative class schedule is given below.
 The topics covered and the date in which they are covered may change as the semester progresses, but if this occurs, I will notify you of any changes.
-The readings refer to chapters in the 10th Edition of Principles of Corporate Finance, by Brealey, Myers, and Allen (BMA).
-Some readings are found in the bulk pack (BP) on study.net.
+The readings refer to chapters in the 11th Edition of Principles of Corporate Finance, by Brealey, Myers, and Allen (BMA).
+Some readings are found in the bulk pack (BP).